-Remember, over a period of time your insurance needs may evolve.
+Remember, over time your insurance needs may evolve.
 Term life insurance has some built in flexibility and it offers you the opportunity to convert it to permanent life insurance.
 This means your term life insurance can be a bridge from your short term needs to your long term protection needs.
-For more information you can click here to get an independent assessment of term life insurance.

-Be Aware: Every time you need to renew your term life insurance it keeps getting priced higher as the age of the insured goes up, it can get to the point where the cost becomes prohibitive and the insurance is better off cancelled.
+Be Careful: Every time your term life insurance renews it keeps getting priced higher and higher with the age of the insured, usually to the point where the insurance gets canceled.
 However, most term life insurance can be converted at any time to permanent life insurance.

 Caution: Most term policies will expire at age 75 or 85.
 This means that if the term life insurance is not converted to permanent life insurance or there has not been a death claim then the term life insurance will expire without a death benefit ever being paid out.